nikogura/nikogura.com/NikOguraResume.md

 [Brought a Whole Business Line's Tech Stack into PCI Compliance](#brought-a-whole-business-lines-tech-stack-into-pci-compliance)

 [More UI's Than You Can Shake a Stick At](#more-uis-than-you-can-shake-a-stick-at)

+#### Scribd's SIEM System
+Scribd's world-wide footprint creates interesting challenges from a monitoring and abuse standpoint.
+Merely being able to see what's going on is a challenge.
+There's so much data coming in that 'spinner disks' can't keep up with it and start smoking the moment you turn the system on.
+I had to write code that could receive, process, correlate, and consume information for processing.
+With it we discovered all sorts of interesting things- better insights into how our legitimate users were using the product, and also the bad actors and their botnets.

+It's all available in a self service fashion that allows anyone in the company to answer for themselves the question "What's going on?".

+*Components:* **Go**, **ElasticSearch**, **Logstash**, **Kibana**, **ElasticBeats**, **Syslog**

+#### Scribd's Managed Secrets System
+Define your secrets- what they look like, and how to generate them.
+The system takes care of the rest.
+A developer can define a secret, and who should access it, but not be able to know the prod value.
+Any user gets the proper value for their environment.

+Authenticate via LDAP, TLS Certificate, Kubernetes, IAM - it doesn't matter.
+One binary tool magically does the right thing and 'your secrets' magically appear at your fingertips.

+*Components:* **Hashicorp Vault**, **Go**

 ## Stitch Fix's Algorithms Department's Access and Identity System
 It's the means by which an entire department of Data Scientists and Engineers connected to every system, instance, and container in the stack.
 We wanted an an independent system that could funciton autonomously.
 The whole access and identity lifecycle- onboarding, offboarding, partner connections, and a light weight roaming profile for any user on any system in a dynamic auto scaling cloud environment.